LLM LPC (Part-time)

 Some firms insist that their trainees study specific electives; others give their trainees a free choice.
 If you’ve already secured a training contract, you should first ask your firm if they have a preference as to which particular elective(s) you should select.

 You should only choose LPC electives that support your choice of career.
-You should never choose elective subjects because you think they’ll look good on your CV.
+You should never choose elective subjects because you think they will look good on your CV.
 Selecting the wrong mix of electives will put you at a disadvantage when making training contract applications.

 Elective modules will only run if sufficient numbers of students select them.